jurajpaulo/try_git/README.txt

-change 3 made in master branch
+changed made in b1 branch